 Director-General Bomberger said she hoped it will be possible to finalize and implement a Memorandum of Understanding between ICMP and the Iraqi Ministry of Foreign Affairs as soon as possible so that ICMP can step up the support it has already been providing to Iraq for more than a decade.

 “ICMP’s goal is to help Iraq establish a sustainable process to find all missing persons, regardless of their ethnic, religious or national origin,’ Ms Bomberger said.
-“In line with that goal, ICMP wants to ensure that Iraq has access to all of the specialized assistance that ICMP can provide, including the Identification Data Management System, which will give domestic Iraqi agencies the capacity to facilitate data entry and data analysis and compare DNA databases.”
+“In line with that goal, ICMP wants to ensure that Iraq has access to all of the specialized assistance that ICMP can provide, including the Integrated Data Management System, which will give domestic Iraqi agencies the capacity to facilitate data entry and data analysis and compare DNA databases.”